-As of May 31, 2012, 64 regional banks were members of the center.
-Breaking down inquiries by country, 60% were in relation to China, Thailand or Vietnam, while 60% of the inquiries concerned investments or funding.
+As of June 30, 2013, 66 regional banks were members of the center.
+Breaking down inquiries by country, 70% were in relation to China, Thailand, Vietnam or Indonesia.
+Inquiries included such topics as procedures for entering into business in Japan, industry trends and funding.
 DBJ will continue augmenting its ability to disseminate information related to Asia.